 When it comes to forfeiture of leases, you need expert advice

-Lease forfeiture and possession involve very complicated legal work and it is therefore crucial that you have an expert solicitor on board to help you.
+Lease forfeiture and possession involve very complicated legal work and it is therefore crucial that you have an expert solicitor with plenty of experience of leasehold disputes on board to help you.
 As well as lease extension, our team are specialists in this area, so:

 Get in touch today by filling out the contact form below, or by calling 0800 1404544.